MasterMattK/Super-Mario-Sunshine-Online-2/README.md

 **Here's how you can compile the c-kit source code:**
   1. Install [devKitPPC](https://github.com/devkitPro/installer/releases).
   2. Add a vanilla SMS main.dol (USA version) into the compiler folder.
 If you don't know how to get this, here's a quick overview:
-        a.
-Obtain a USA SMS iso or other disc image type (I can't help you with how to obtain this, but you probably already have one if you're following this tutorial).
+        1. Obtain a USA SMS iso or other disc image type (I can't help you with how to obtain this, but you probably already have one if you're following this tutorial).
+        2.
-        b.
-Open Dolphin Emulator (which I assume you already have, but install it if you don't) and go to Config->Paths
+        3. Open Dolphin Emulator (which I assume you already have, but install it if you don't) and go to Config->Paths
-        c.
-Add the path to the folder that your USA SMS iso is in if you haven't already
+        4. Add the path to the folder that your USA SMS iso is in if you haven't already
-        d.
-Go back to the main Dolphin screen, and now you should be able to see Super Mario Sunshine listed.
+        5. Go back to the main Dolphin screen, and now you should be able to see Super Mario Sunshine listed.
 Right click it and go to Properties->Filesystem.
-        e.
-Right click on Disc and click Extract Entire Disc.
+        6. Right click on Disc and click Extract Entire Disc.
-        f.
-Once this is done, open the folder you extracted it into, and then open the sys folder, and main.dol should be in there.
+        7. Once this is done, open the folder you extracted it into, and then open the sys folder, and main.dol should be in there.
   3. Change the path at the very bottom of mainproject.py (the line with p.build).
 Set this to wherever you want the output main.dol to be.
   4. Change the paths at the top of devkit_tools.py to reflect wherever you installed devKitPPC.
   5. Change the paths at the top of replace_var.py. mapDir is the path to the project.map file which will be created in the compiler folder once you compile the code.  scriptDir is a path to InGameVars.py, which is part of the GUI.
 This is necessary because it gives the GUI the addresses of variables from the c-kit so that it can interface with the game.